Welcome to the Notts Building Preservation Trust

 The Council itself is advised by a panel of qualified experts, architects, planners and historians.

 The Chairman, Vice-Chairman, Secretary and Treasurer are all elected and unpaid.

 The professional work is carried out by architects, engineers, solicitors and other professionals engaged by the Trust but the advisers and admin backup are provided by unpaid volunteers.

 The Trust is now looking to the future and is in need of new, younger members to assist and forward the thinking and actions of the Trust, based on the foundations established over the past fifty years.
 In November 2007 the Trust moved to a new base in the town of Southwell.
-This year, 2017, the Trust celebrates its 50th year!
+Last year, 2017, the Trust celebrated its 50th year!

 Registered Charity Number: 254094